Glitter (soundtrack): Commercial performance Glitter became Carey's least commercially successful album to that point. It debuted at number seven on the Billboard 200 with first-week sales of 116,000 copies, but far from the first-week sales of 323,000 with her previous release, Rainbow, in 1999. Glitter became Carey's lowest-peaking album in the United States, remaining on the album chart for only 12 weeks, and being certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of 1 million units in the US. As of November 2018, Nielsen SoundScan estimates sales of the Glitter album at 666,000 copies in the United States. In Canada, the album peaked at number four on the Canadian Albums Chart. Glitter entered the Australian Albums Chart at its peak position of number thirteen, during the week dated September 9, 2001. Remaining in the chart for only three weeks, the album made its exit at number forty on September 23. Similarly in Austria, Glitter peaked at number fourteen, remaining on the albums chart for only four weeks.

 In both the Flemish and Wallonian territories in Belgium, Glitter peaked at numbers ten and eleven, respectively, while charting for a total of four weeks.
 In France, Glitter peaked at number five on the albums chart, during the week dated September 15, 2001.
 Following seventeen weeks fluctuating in the chart, the album was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of 100,000 units.
 On the Dutch Albums Chart, Glitter debuted at number twenty-six, during the week dated September 22, 2001.
 Reaching its peak position of number twelve the following week, the album remained a total of six weeks in the albums chart.
 In both New Zealand and Norway, Glitter peaked at number eleven, staying within the chart for four and one weeks, respectively.
 In Switzerland, the album peaked at number seven, and stayed within the chart for ten weeks.
 The International Federation of the Phonographic Industry (IFPI) certified Glitter Gold in Switzerland, for shipments of 20,000 copies.
 On the UK Albums Chart dated September 22, 2001, the album made its debut at number ten.
 The following week, Glitter fell to number twenty-seven, staying in the chart for one more additional week.
 British sales of the album are at 55,080 units as of July 2014.
 In Japan, Glitter saw particular commercial success, debuting atop the albums chart and selling 450,000 units within a month of release.
 The album has sold over two million copies worldwide as of 2002.

-In November 2018, the album became the subject of a campaign by Carey fans as part of the build-up to her fifteenth studio album, Caution.
-This led to it reaching number one on the iTunes albums charts in several countries including the United States, and top 10 in several countries worldwide.
+In November 2018, the album became the subject of a campaign by Carey fans and reached number one on the iTunes albums charts in several countries worldwide, including the United States.